 AXLE designations [HCA, P, etc.] are used to determine which courses will count for a particular category in the Blair liberal arts core.
 However, this does not mean that Blair students must satisfy AXLE requirements.
+Also, not all courses with AXLE designations count for Blair students.
+Check the listings on pp. 43-45 to confirm that a course will count in the desired area.

-For example, courses in Classics (CLAS) can count for either Humanities or a Social Science, and the AXLE designation in [ ] determines which it is.
+For example, courses in Classics (CLAS) can count for either Humanities or a Social Science, and the AXLE designation in [] determines which it is.
 You may find the AXLE designation by clicking on the course in YES, or in the course catalog.
-Look for the [ ] at the end of the course description.
+Look for the [] at the end of the course description.